 - DO Sun Cure – Sunning your comforter periodically will keep it refreshed and revitalize the wool.

 - DO Spot Clean Stains – Spot treat stains as needed by soaking the area with hydrogen peroxide.
 Warning: this may cause lightening of fabric in some products

-- DO use your washer on Cold – You’re all set to wash your wool comforter from home, as long as you manually set the machine to soak and spin cycles only.
+- DO use your washer on Cold – Depending on the comforter, you may be all set to wash your wool comforter from home, as long as you manually set the machine to soak and spin cycles only.
+Some comforters should not be spun.
 If treating stains, you can add some live cultured enzymes in the soak cycle.

 - DON’T Use The Wash Cycle – This will only agitate the wool and could damage the comforter.

 - Naturally antibacterial & hypoallergenic – An ideal choice for those who suffer from allergies.

 - Super-absorbent – great at absorbing moisture to help keep you cool and comfortable all night long.

 - Odor Control – products are also naturally mold- and mildew-resistant to eliminate any worries and ensure an odor-free and bacteria-guarded bedding solution.